Robinpig/Note/docs/CS/OS/Linux/network.md

 driver：drivers/net/ethernet
 protocol: kernel & net

+The high-level path network data takes from a user program to a network device is as follows:

+1. Data is written using a system call (like `sendto`, `sendmsg`, et. al.).
+2. Data passes through the socket subsystem on to the socket’s protocol family’s system (in our case, `AF_INET`).
+3. The protocol family passes data through the protocol layers which (in many cases) arrange the data into packets.
+4. The data passes through the routing layer, populating the destination and neighbour caches along the way (if they are cold).
+This can generate ARP traffic if an ethernet address needs to be looked up.
+5. After passing through the protocol layers, packets reach the device agnostic layer.
+6. The output queue is chosen using XPS (if enabled) or a hash function.
+7. The device driver’s transmit function is called.
+8. The data is then passed on to the queue discipline (qdisc) attached to the output device.
+9. The qdisc will either transmit the data directly if it can, or queue it up to be sent during the `NET_TX` softirq.
+10. Eventually the data is handed down to the driver from the qdisc.
+11. The driver creates the needed DMA mappings so the device can read the data from RAM.
+12. The driver signals the device that the data is ready to be transmit.
+13. The device fetches the data from RAM and transmits it.
+14. Once transmission is complete, the device raises an interrupt to signal transmit completion.
+15. The driver’s registered IRQ handler for transmit completion runs.
+For many devices, this handler simply triggers the NAPI poll loop to start running via the `NET_RX` softirq.
+16. The poll function runs via a softIRQ and calls down into the driver to unmap DMA regions and free packet data.

 The high level path a packet takes from arrival to socket receive buffer is as follows: